-The Declaration of Liable Acquisitions (DLA) provides the liable acquisition information required to complete and lodge your ESS Annual Statement, PDRS Individual Liable Demand and PDRS Annual Statement in TESSA.
+You are required to lodge your ESS Annual Statement, PDRS Individual Liable Demand and PDRS Annual Statement in TESSA.
 The purpose of each of these lodgements is outlined in Table 2.

 Table 2 Purpose of ESS & PDRS Annual Statement and Individual Liable Demand